Akhilpatwal23/Spotify-Clone/README.md

 # Spotify Clone: React Music Player
 This project is a Spotify-inspired music player built with React and Tailwind CSS.

 ** Key features include**:

-Responsive sidebar for navigation
+-Responsive sidebar for navigation,

-Functional music player with playback controls
+-Functional music player with playback controls

-Album and song listings
+-Album and song listings

-Dedicated album pages
+-Dedicated album pages

-Song selection and playback functionality
+-Song selection and playback functionality

-Real-time display of current time and song duration Interactive seekbar for track navigation
+-Real-time display of current time and song duration

+-Interactive seekbar for track navigation